Your infrastructure. Your data. Your keys.

 Git-audited, reversible history

 Every job definition is a file in a git repository you own.
 Each change is a commit — fully diffable, attributable and reversible.
 Your job history is auditable with the tools your team already uses.
+When you link a repository for two-way sync, Cronable accepts only a private one — it refuses a public repo, and stops syncing if a linked repo is later made public — so your job definitions can never become world-readable.

 Honest about the trust boundary